SEEDIG Youth School

 - Olivier Bringer, DG CONNECT, European Commission

-- Jovan Kurbalija, UN Secretary General’s High-level Panel on Digital Cooperation
+- Jovan Kurbalija, UN Secretary General’s High-level Panel on Digital Cooperation (online participation)

 - Patrick Penninckx, Information Society Department, Council of Europe